pklaus/brother_ql/README.md

 ### Why

-The special feature is that no printer driver is required from Brother for this to work.
+The special feature of this package is that no printer driver is required for it to work.
 This software bypasses the whole printing system including printer drivers and directly talks to your label printer instead.
 This means that even though Brother doesn't offer a driver for the Raspberry Pi (running Linux on ARM) you can print nicely using this software.
-Even if there are drivers for your operating system, many programs have difficulties to set the page sizes and margins for the labels correctly.
+And even if there are drivers for your operating system, many programs have difficulties to set the page sizes and margins for the labels correctly.
 If you want to print with high precision (which is important for barcodes for example), you rather want to have control about every single pixel to be printed.
-That's possible with this software package.
+This is where brother\_ql comes into the game.

 ### Installation